Skip to main content

 Wavebreak Media/Thinkstock

-Once solid foods are introduced, health professionals recommend continuing breastfeeding through 12 months of age and, after that, as desired by mother and baby.
 Introducing your baby to solid foods is an exciting milestone.
 When you start introducing children to the world of solid foods, you are helping them shape their relationship with food and establish a healthy eating style.
-The timing for introducing solid foods will depend on the infant, but it is not recommended before the age of four months or after the age of six months.
+Not sure how to get your baby started on solid foods?
+Consider these helpful tips.

-Is Your Baby Ready to Transition?
+Is Your Baby Ready for Solids?

-Getting Started With Solids
+Getting Started

 Weaning From Breastfeeding